Appdynamics/mongo-monitoring-extension/README.md

 The MongoDB custom monitor captures statistics from the MongoDB server and displays them in the AppDynamics Metric Browser.
 This extension works only with the standalone machine agent.

-To use with Replica Sets, you will need to deploy one copy of extension per host being monitored.

 Metrics include: